CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 To obtain the NetQ Agent package:

-1. Install the `wget` utility so you can install the GPG keys in step 3.
+1. Install the `wget` utility so that you can install the GPG keys in step 3.

        admin@switch:~$ sudo apt-get update
        admin@switch:~$ sudo apt-get install wget -y